 When you send a print job to an open-access computer lab, classroom laser printer, or CedarPrint station, a pop-up box will display with your current print quota balance and the value of the current print job you are sending.

-You can also check your current balance from the Windows 7 taskbar:
+You can also check your current balance from the Windows 10 (or Windows 7) taskbar:

 - Click the small "up arrow" in the right corner of the taskbar to show hidden icons.

-- Hover your cursor over the "Papercut NG Client" icon.
+- Hover your cursor over the "PaperCut" icon.
 It will display your username and current print balance.

 - Click the icon to open a small window that displays your print quota.

 You may also easily check your current print quota balance and view a report of all of your print jobs from the Student Homepage following the instructions below: